BDU Module Datasheet

 4 IO17 I/O GPIO pin, corresponding to DIO17 on the IC.

-5 IO25 I/O GPIO pin, corresponding to DIO25 on the IC.
+5 IO25 I/O GPIO pin, can be reused as ADC, corresponding to DIO25 on the IC.

 6 IO7 I/O Before powering on, pull down to enter flashing mode, corresponding to DIO7 on the IC.
 It is generally not recommended to use it as a GPIO pin.